guardian/coverdrop/README.md

 The CoverDrop system consists of four major components:

-- A module within the news organisation's regular mobile apps;
+- A module within the news organisation's regular mobile apps
-- A cloud-based API;
+- A cloud-based API
-- The CoverNode: a set of services run from a secured location;
+- The CoverNode: a set of services run from a secured location
-- A desktop application used by journalists at the news organisation.
+- A desktop application used by journalists at the news organisation

 CoverDrop provides strong plausible deniability by making every instance of the news organisation's public mobile app behave the same way, whether it is used for secure communication or for normal news consumption: